 Residential dwellings are encouraged in conjunction with commercial uses within the Old Town Commercial ("OTC") and Mixed Use ("MU") zone district.
 Applicable zoning regulations restrict residential uses to stories above the first floor and must be built with a 2.00 FAR with a maximum of 50% of floor area for residential.
 Single family and two family dwellings are prohibited uses unless they meet specified criteria.
 Multiple-family dwellings (three dwelling units but no more than four dwelling units) conditionally permitted uses unless they meet the criteria of the Mixed Use Development.
-As noted in Table H-47, no residential units have been developed within the Old Town Commercial district.
+As noted in Table H-48, no residential units have been developed within the Old Town Commercial district..
 However an update to the Land Use Element has increased the maximum density within this district from 21.8 dwelling units per acre to 44.0 dwellings per acre.
 This was established to encourage the City's goal to promote development of residential uses within mixed-use projects.

-Per Table H-57 Permitted and Conditionally Allowed Residential Uses Decidential Time Zoning Di strict Residential Type R-A R-1 R-2 R-3 Т MU/C-2 OTC Single family dwell- ings Х x x X (CUP) Refer to Footnote 2.
+Table H-58 Permitted and Cond Permitted and Conditionally Allowed Residential Uses Zoning District Residential Type R-A R-1 R-2 R-3 T MU/C-2 OTC Single family dwellings X X X X (CUP) ٠ Refer to Footnote 2.
 Refer to Footnote 3.
-Duplexes or de- tached single family dwellings х х Refer to Footnote 2.
+Duplexes or detached single family dwellings х х Refer to Footnote 2.
 Refer to Footnote 3.
 Triplexes and uses with more than two detached single family dwellings X(CUP) Х Refer to Footnote 2.
 Refer to Footnote 3.
-Apartments Х Refer to Footnote 2.
+Apartments х Refer to Footnote 2.
 Refer to Footnote 3.
-Travel Trailer Park Х

-Per Table H-57 Permitted and Conditionally Allowed Residential Uses Desidential Tons - Zoning Di strict Residential Type R-A R-1 R-2 R-3 Т MU/C-22 OTC Recreational Vehicle Park (CUP) Care of nonrelated 6 or less persons 7 or more persons Mobilehomes8 X X (CUP) X X (CUP) X Agricultural work- ers' living quarters, for persons em- ployed and deriving the major portion of their income from employment on the premises X (CUP) Caretaker's resi- dence X 9
+Travel Trailer Park Recreational Vehicle Park X (CUP) Care of nonrelated 6 or less persons 7 or more persons X X (CUP) X X (CUP) Mobilehomes Х Х Agricultural workers' living quarters, for persons employed and deriving the major portion of their income from employment on the premises X (CUP) Caretaker's residence X

 - 1 Does not include CO, CC, General Commercial/C-2, or PCD zones or group quarters. - 2 Residential Uses in MU designated areas: May include one, two, and multiple family uses provided the residential use is built with a 1.00 FAR with a minimum of 33% of floor area for residential use. - 3 Residential Uses in OTC zone: Mixed Use Developments allowed in the OTC zone, including residential and office/retail/service components within the same structure.
 Residential must be located above the first floor and shall be built with a 2.00 FAR with a maximum of 25% of floor area for residential.
 Single family and two family dwellings are prohibited uses unless they meet the criteria of the Mixed Use Development.
 Multiple-family dwellings (three dwelling units but no more than four dwelling units) conditionally permitted uses unless they meet the criteria of the Mixed Use Development. - 4 CUP Conditional Use Permit - 5 Apartments: A multiple family dwelling, as herein defined (see dwelling, multi-family6), which is expressly for the purpose of providing dwelling units for rent or lease.
-This definition excludes other types of multi-family dwellings such as stock cooperatives and condominiums even if said stock cooperatives and condominiums provide dwelling units for rent or lease. - 6 Dwelling, multi-family: A building designed or used for occupancy by three (3) or more families, living independently of each other. - 7 Group dwellings: six or less, permitted by right: seven or more requires a conditional use permit. - 8 Mobilehomes in R-1 zone shall be on permanent foundations in accordance with Health and Safety Code, Section 18551 - 9 Caretaker's residence allowed as an accessory use.
+This definition excludes other types of multi-family dwellings such as stock cooperatives and condominiums even if said stock cooperatives and condominiums provide dwelling units for rent or lease.

+- 6 Dwelling, multi-family: A building designed or used for occupancy by three (3) or more families, living independently of each other. - 7 Group dwellings: six or less, permitted by right: seven or more requires a conditional use permit. - 8 Mobilehomes in R-1 zone shall be on permanent foundations in accordance with Health and Safety Code, Section 18551 - 9 Caretaker's residence allowed as an accessory use.